-The risk of damage or loss does not coincide with the profit if the freight forwarder has to bare full responsibility.
-Also, is frequently happens that container with raw materials are delayed, which means that factories have to temporally stop production.
+The risk of damage or loss does not coincide with the profit if the freight forwarder has to bear full responsibility.
+Also, is frequently happens that container with raw materials is delayed, which means that factories have to temporally stop production.
 If freight forwarders were to be held responsible for these indirect consequences and costs, the risk (and thereby the price of transport) would rise quite significantly.

 The same principals apply no matter whether you are shipping a lamp in a parcel, a pallet of wine by truck, or an entire ship filled with oil.